 The questions in the Management instrument from which the second composite variable used here - Effectiveness of college usage of ICT (regardless of the name of the system) - were constructed have to do with e-mail connectivity, internet access, inter-campus connectivity, college-Department communication, web-site management, use of ICT in the teaching / learning process and in student support, and ICT support and maintenance.
 As in the case of the Compliance section in the Governance instrument reported on above, two points were awarded for the existence of hard evidence, one for soft / spoken evidence, and zero for no evidence of the characteristic.
 Nationally, each college scored, on average, 29 out of a possible 42 points on this measure - suggesting that colleges collectively have a long way to go in meeting the needs of their end users (whether staff, students, stakeholders, or their education line managers).
-KwaZulu-Natal scores an average of 29.
-This college scores 34.
-The college did not meet 4 of the requirements.
-This requirements concern types of data that should be kept at the college.
+Limpopo scores a poor average of 24 while this college scores better at 30.
+This relatively low score is largely attributable to the college's generally poor level of ICT links between campuses and with other colleges.
+Also significant for this college was the lack of ICT-based student support available.
+The college has chosen to outsource its ICT function rather than cultivate in-house competence in this area.
+No judgement can be made though on whether its ICT would have been more effective if it had been handled in-house.